 layout1 is taking all of the time and

-layout2 is near-instantaneous.Heh heh, near-instantaneous.
-Anyone that's worked on a high-performance application would like you to know that 6.418 milliseconds is almost 40% of your one-frame time budget!
-But, this is a toy web browser written in Python.
+layout2 is near-instantaneous.“Near-instantaneous‽ 6.418 milliseconds is almost 40% of our one-frame time budget!”
+This is a toy web browser written in Python.
 Cut me some slack.
 That validates our next step: avoiding

 layout1 whenever we can.

 The idea is simple, but the implementation will be tricky, because sometimes you do need to lay an element out again; for example, the element you hover over gains a border, and that changes its width and therefore potentially its line breaking behavior.
 So you may need to run

 layout1 on that element.
 But you won't need to do so on its siblings.
 The responsibilities of